The Healing Kitchen

 INSTRUCTIONS:

-Stir chopped vegetables, garlic, herbs, and spices and sauté for a few minutes seconds until aromatic.
-Add another pinch of salt and pepper, then cover vegetables with mineral broth.
+Stir in chopped vegetables, garlic, dried herbs and spices and saute for two minutes with another pinch of salt and pepper, then cover vegetables with mineral broth.

-Bring to a gentle boil then turn down to low and cover the pot with a lid and simmer gently until potatoes are fork tender.
+Bring to a gentle boil, turn down to low and cover pot with a lid.
+Simmer gently until potatoes are fork tender.

 (c=cup; t=teaspoon; T=tablespoon)